yi-ming-qian/roofgan/README.md

 [https://yi-ming-qian.github.io/](https://yi-ming-qian.github.io/)

 ## Acknowledgements
 We thank the authors of [PQ-Net](https://github.com/ChrisWu1997/PQ-NET) and of [House-GAN](https://github.com/ennauata/housegan).
-Part of our implementation is modified based on their codes.
+Parts of our implementation are modified based on their codes.